-- To ensure that staff and governors are aware of current legislation surrounding equality and diversity and understand the Trust’s responsibility
+- To ensure that staff and governors and trustees are aware of current legislation surrounding equality and diversity and understand the Trust’s responsibility.

 - To promote cultural understanding and awareness and tolerance of different beliefs between different groups within our academy communities